Is it okay to call God “she”? What if we refer to Him as “Her”?

 But, someone might say, God doesn’t have a body.
 He is incorporeal, uncreated, infinite and immaterial.
 God does not have a gender, as such.
 Therefore, why would it matter what gender of pronoun we use for God?

 The simple answer to this is that scripture always uses male pronouns for God, not because it is intending to communicate a bodily gender (which God does not have), but because there is biblically an association of headship with the male gender, and submission with the female gender (see 1 Cor 11).
-Not because God somehow has a bodily male gender then, perish the thought, but because of the the supreme headship over all creation shared by the persons of the Trinity, they are always referred to with masculine personal pronouns.
+Not because God somehow has a bodily male gender then, perish the thought, but because of the the supreme headship God and His Son share over all creation, They are always referred to with masculine personal pronouns.

 So what’s the point?
 The point is that scripture acknowledges a significance to the pronouns used.
-Because pronouns carry implicit meaning, scripture uses only masculine pronouns for the persons of the Trinity, to indicate their headship (and in the case of Christ, because He actually took on a male body in the incarnation).
+Because pronouns carry implicit meaning, scripture uses only masculine pronouns for the persons of God and His Son, to indicate their headship (and in the case of Christ, because He actually took on a male body in the incarnation).
 We may also note the significance of personal pronouns in Genesis 1 noted by the early church (see: https://nicenefaith.wordpress.com/2018/01/05/do-pronouns-matter/ ).

 The fact that pronouns carry significant meaning in their person, number, and gender is something attested to by the scriptures, church fathers, grammarians, English dictionaries, and nearly anyone with a basic understanding of the language.
 In light of this wealth of proof, I encourage those who have taken a contrary stance to re-examine their position, and submit themselves to the teaching of scripture, and the general rules of the English language.